hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ### search

 Each rule represents a search, a way of testing pairs, and then a duplicate action.
 There's a button to add suggested rules.
+Try adding 'pixel-perfect jpegs vs pngs'.

 [![](images/duplicates_auto_resolution_search.png)](images/duplicates_auto_resolution_search.png)